 - Facebook rating: 4.4/5

 SpinupWP is another cloud hosting control panel that allows managing VPS servers for your WordPress sites.
 But unlike Cloudways, you have to manage the two accounts separately.
 That is, you have to connect SpinupWP with your existing DigitalOcean, Linode, or other accounts by providing the appropriate access key.

 The main thing I liked about SpinupWP is its beautiful interface.
 It looks modern and highly intuitive, even if you are migrating from a shared hosting environment.

-SpinupWP also provides advanced features like backups to remote storage like S3 or DigitalOcean Spaces.
+SpinupWP also provides advanced features including backups to remote storage like S3 or DigitalOcean Spaces.
 You can also enable full-page caching for WordPress right from the control panel.
 It is in addition to other performance features like Redis and database caching.

 Created by the team at Delicious Brains, SpinupWP is a relatively new service.
-But the team is known for their other WordPress products like WP Offload Media, which allows offloading WordPress media files to top cloud object storages like S3.
+But the team is better known among WordPress users with the WP Offload Media plugin, which allows offloading WordPress media files to top cloud object storages like S3.

-So, I highly recommend trying out SpinupWP if you are comfortable on the Linux command line.
+So, I highly recommend trying out SpinupWP if you are comfortable with the Linux command line.
 SpinupWP takes care of all the software updates, security patches, and monitoring.
 But when some issues occur, your knowledge can save you a lot of time.
 Otherwise, if you need 24/7 support, Cloudways will be a better option.

 SpinupWP offers two plans – Personal and Team.
 The standard monthly price for the Personal plan is $12/mo, which does not include the cost of your cloud provider.